DockBoss/Execution-API-Spec/spec/EthereumExecitonLayerAPISpec.md

 -----
 # 1 Introduction

 The Ethereum execution layer API is one of the key components of Ethereum.
-It creates a simple standard way to interact with the Ethereum network.
-It enables the development of many clients
+It acts as an intermediary between the users of Ethereum and the execution layer where the transactions are received and executed.
+It provides a way for users to send transactions, request data, and execute smart contracts.
 ## 1.1 Purpose and Intended Audience

 The purpose of this document is to act as a centralized source of information regarding the functional and non-functional requirements for Ethereum's execution layer API.
 This document is intended for development teams that are planning on implementing a version of the execution layer API.
 This document would also be beneficial to but is not intended for anyone interested in learning how the user interacts with Ethereum clients and at the most basic level.